Conformal Mechanics of Planar Curves: Conclusions

-In this paper we have examined a minimal mechanical model in which logarithmic spirals occur as equilibrium states.
-The appropriate energy is M\"obius invariant.
-In this setting the characteristic self-similarity of the \textit{Spira Mirabilis} that inspired Jacob Bernouilli can be attributed to its identification as a tension-free equilibrium state of a M\"obius invariant energy, and as such robbed of an intrinsic length scale.
-While the details have been fleshed out when the energy is the M\"obius invariant arc-length the relationship between the breaking of conformal symmetry through the vanishing tension and self-similarity would appear to be of a fundamental nature.
-We have identified the four conserved currents, the tension and torque associated with the Euclidean invariance, in addition to the scaling and special conformal current associated with conformal invariance.
-Stationary states fall into conformal equivalence classes, each containing a logarithmic spiral.
-The conserved currents play a central role in the construction of these states. \\\\ A feature of local conformally invariants associated with curves is that they necessarily involve higher derivatives.
-The conformal arc-length these are first derivatives of the Frenet curvature; the corresponding conformally invariant bending energy (\ref{eq:HB}), quadratic in the conformal curvature, involving three derivatives of $\kappa$, an order physicists are unaccustomed to treating in the calculus of variations, and if obliged only do so reluctantly.
-Just as logarithmic spirals form the one-parameter family of tension-free states of the conformal arc-length, each conformally invariant energy will generate its own self-similar tension-free states.
-Moreover these states will generally exhibit internal structure missing in logarithmic spirals.
-Understanding how this additional structure overlays the elementary spiral growth is a line of research likely to be worth pursuing. \\\\ In a followup paper, we will outline how the framework we introduce here can be extended to M\"obius invariant bending energies and other invariants.
-We again show how the Euler-Lagrange equation can be cast in a manifestly M\"obius invariant form and sketch the construction of its self-similar tension-free states using the conserved currents.
-Logarithmic spirals occur; but as one might have suspected, additional self-similar states exhibiting internal structure are discovered as tension-free equilibrium states.
-Whereas all equilibrium states of the conformal arc-length are conformally equivalent to tension-free states, it is not clear if an analogous property holds in general. \\\\ One does not expect self-similar analogues of logarithmic spirals on Riemannian manifolds.
-Nor, in general, does one even possess a conserved tension.
-Nevertheless there are interesting analogues of some of the questions that have been explored here. \\\\ The original motivation for this work was the identification of tension-free states of the generalization of the conformal arc-length to three or higher-dimensions, given by
+In this paper we have shown how self-similar planar curves, and specifically logarithmic spirals, arise as equilibrium states of conformally invariant energies.
+In this setting the characteristic self-similarity of Jacob Bernouilli's \textit{Spira Mirabilis} can be attributed to its identification as a tension-free equilibrium state of the simplest such energy.
+As such, there is no intrinsic length scale.
+What is more, in this specific case, there is no internal structure: each point on a logarithmic spiral is equivalent modulo a similarity to any other point. \\\\ The main focus has been on the simplest possible conformal mechanics of a planar curve described by the conformal arc-length.
+Any other local conformally invariant energy necessarily involves higher-order derivatives of the curvature $\kappa$; the conformally invariant bending energy (\ref{eq:HB}), quadratic in the conformal curvature, involves three derivatives of $\kappa$.
+Just as logarithmic spirals form the one-parameter family of tension-free states of the conformal arc-length, each conformally invariant energy will exhibit its own self-similar tension-free states.
+Among them are logarithmic spirals whenever the scaling rate and the torque are tuned appropriately; however they do not exhaust the possibilities.
+A brief sketch has been provided for the simplest extension, linear in the conformal curvature, all the more simple because it is linear in $\kappa'''$.
+It was shown how the mechanical point of view detailed for conformal arc-length is extended to construct the corresponding tension-free states.
+Such states need not be infinite, but all infinite self-similar states are described by logarithmic spirals decorated by a repeating internal structure.
+Conformal arc-length is thus a limited guide to the general behavior.
+One would expect that additional levels of structure will be exhibited as the number of derivatives increases in the energy, such as the conformally invariant $H_{dB}= \int d\mathcal{S} \, \left( \frac{d \mathcal{K}}{d\mathcal{S}} \right)^2$ where (recall) $\mathcal{K}_a= d \mathcal{K}/ d\mathcal{S}$, and $\mathcal{S}$ is the conformal arc-length.
+Understanding how this additional structure overlays the elementary spiral growth is a line of research likely to be worth pursuing. \\\\ In general, the EL equation can be cast in a manifestly conformally invariant form.
+The Casimir invariant of the conformal group is no longer identified with the conformal curvature but some higher order polynomial in its derivatives.
+This subject will be addressed elsewhere.
+Just as the equilibrium states of the conformal arc-length fall into conformal equivalence classes, each containing a logarithmic spiral, an analogous property holds in general with log spirals replaced by tension-free states. \\\\ The original motivation for this work was the identification of tension-free states of the generalization of the conformal arc-length to three or higher-dimensions, given by